 In lessons, students experience disruption-free learning because we have clear systems for managing behaviour across the school.
 Teachers focus on the key knowledge and skills to enable mastery of the subject.
-Our DPR programme breaks the course down into ten objectives students must master in each year of study.
+Our DPR programme breaks the course down into objectives students must master in each year of study.
 Three times per year, parents and students will receive a report on their progress against those objectives, which empowers them to know exactly how and where they need to improve.
-The DPR is also available on an app, which means that you can see progress in real time and engage directly with teachers to access the materials needed to support improvement.
+The DPR is also available online, which means that you can see progress in real time and engage directly with teachers to access the materials needed to support improvement.
 This personalised, forensic approach is key to our philosophy.
-Our results speak for themselves, with 55% of all grades achieved in 2023 were top A\-B grades and 100% pass rate for all A level and BTEC courses.
+Our results speak for themselves, with an average grade of a B in 2024 and 100% pass rate for all BTEC courses.
 Historically, a high number of students progress onto Russell Group Universities.
 In London, only 9% of students go to Russell Group Universities.
 At Haggerston, the figure is significantly higher than the London average.